GastonADiaz/DIY-Self-Balancing-robot-/README.md

 These are the optional settings you can modify for each balancing robot in the `config.h` file:

-The first important configuration is the orientation of the MPU.
+The first important configuration is the orientation of the MPU6050.
 You can change this in this section by setting it to either "ROLL" or "PITCH."
 In my case, I use "PITCH."

 ```
 #define CURRENT_AXIS    PITCH       // it is possible to choose ROLL or PITCH axis as current.